 Types of Sovereign Risk can take different forms as enumerated below:

-- When a government has bonds that are due to mature and they don’t have sufficient receipts to repay the maturing debts and need to re-enter the market to raise further money via Bond Issuance in such cases Sovereign Risk takes the form of Refinancing Risk.
+- When a government has bonds that are due to mature, and they don’t have sufficient receipts to repay the maturing debts and need to re-enter the market to raise additional money via Bond Issuance in such cases, Sovereign Risk takes the form of Refinancing Risk.

 - It also takes the form of a country imposing regulations, restricting the ability of debt issuers in that country to meet their obligations.